Today, I’m about to spill the beans on one of my most guarded secrets to trading pin bars.

-If you’ve read any of my other pin bar articles, you’ll know why a pin forms is the single biggest factor in whether it’ll cause a reversal… NOT if it has a big wick or forms at the right technical level, like most guru’s say – those things are still important, but not as much.
+If you’ve skimmed through any of my other pin bar articles, you’ll know why a pin forms is the key factor in whether it’ll trigger a reversal… NOT if it has a large wick or pops up at the right technical level, like most gurus preach .

 Here we go…

 Why Do Good Pin Bars Fail To Cause Reversals?

 When it’s time to dissect a pin bar, figuring out whether it’s got high odds of triggering a reversal, what’s the first thing you zero in on?

 You check if a pin is packing a big wick and whether it’s fallen into step with any technical cues.

 But riddle me this…